Conspiracy Theory (film)

 Conspiracy Theory is a 1997 American political action thriller film directed by Richard Donner.
 Starring Mel Gibson, Julia Roberts and Patrick Stewart, the original screenplay by Brian Helgeland centers on an eccentric taxi driver who believes many world events are triggered by government conspiracies, and the Justice Department attorney who becomes involved in his life.
-The film was a financial success, but critical reviews were mixed.
+The film grossed $137 million, and critical reviews were mixed.

 Plot

-Conspiracy-theorist and New York City taxi driver Jerry Fletcher continually expounds his ideas to Alice Sutton, a lawyer at the Justice Department.
-She humors him because he once saved her from a mugging, but is unaware he spies on her at her home.
-Her own work is to solve the mystery of her father's murder.
-Seeing suspicious activity everywhere, Jerry identifies some men as CIA workers, follows them into a building, and is captured.
-The interrogator injects Jerry with LSD and questions him using torture.
-Jerry experiences terrifying hallucinations and flashbacks, panics, and manages to escape by incapacitating the interrogator by biting his nose and kicking him.
+New York City taxi driver Jerry Fletcher is a passionate conspiracy theorist, happily sharing his ideas with anyone who will listen.
+His favorite audience is Justice Department lawyer Alice Sutton, who tolerates him because he once saved her from a mugging but is unaware he spies on her at home.
+She is haunted by the murder of her father, a judge, which her boss Mr. Wilson believes was ordered by an inmate her father denied an appeal.

+One day, Jerry notices some men he surmises to be CIA agents, who lure him into a trap.
+They bring him to a man who, claiming to know Jerry well, injects him with LSD and demands to know who he has been talking to "about us."
+Experiencing terrifying hallucinations and flashbacks, Jerry manages to escape after biting the interrogator's nose, but is injured when the wheelchair he is taped to falls down a flight of stairs and a metal rod pierces his abdomen.
+Accosting Alice in the Justice Department lobby, a frantic, bloodied Jerry grabs a security guard's gun and is arrested.

-Later, after being captured again, Jerry is handcuffed to a hospital bed and forced into a drug-induced sleep.
-Alice visits, and Jerry persuades her to switch his chart with the criminal in the next bed or he will be dead by morning.
-When Alice returns the next day, the criminal is dead, allegedly from a heart attack.
-The CIA, FBI and other agencies are there, led by CIA psychiatrist Dr. Jonas, whose nose is bandaged.
-Meanwhile, Jerry fakes a heart attack and, with Alice's help, escapes again and later hides in Alice's car.
-While Alice and FBI Agent Lowry are examining Jerry's personal items, the CIA arrive and confiscate everything.
-She declines Lowry's offer to work with her, and later finds Jerry hiding in her car.
-They leave the hospital and, on the way to Jerry's apartment, Jerry explains someone is likely following her.
-Trying to avoid a car chase, Alice switches lanes and stops, finding out that that someone is Lowry, she convinces him to leave her until she has more information to give him and he drives away.
-They go inside Jerry's well secured apartment, where he tells her about the conspiracy newsletter he produces.
+Taken to the hospital, Jerry is handcuffed to a bed and drugged.
+Before losing consciousness, he begs Alice to switch his chart with the criminal in the next bed, claiming he will be dead by morning otherwise.
+When Alice returns the next day, the criminal has died from an alleged heart attack and the police, along with the FBI and the CIA, arrive to ID the body, believing it to be Jerry's.
+The CIA is led by a psychiatrist named Dr. Jonas, whose nose is bandaged.
+Jerry fakes a heart attack and, with a reluctant Alice's help, escapes again.
+Alice and FBI Agent Lowry examine Jerry's belongings before the CIA confiscates them.
+She returns to her car to find Jerry hiding in the back seat.
+While driving, Jerry explains someone is likely following her.
+Alice waves the suspicious car on to discover it is Lowry; she convinces him to leave her alone until she has more information to offer.